wg-osr/walkerga.github.io/class/mu_nereid.md

 1. [Transmit Breath](https://saltygoo.github.io/2020/11/13/transmit-breath/)

 <ins>Perk</ins><br>
 Instead of each SD, you have a piece of clothing made of foam (a minor water elemental in fact).
-Each these vestments decrease the damage you take from spells and other magical effects by 1.
+Each of these vestments decrease the damage you take from spells and other magical effects by 1.

 When you expend a SD, that vestment disappears and you lose its effect.
 You only recover it if you spend a full rest submerged in water.